I render, therefore I am

 Screenings and Accessibility

-I am also very grateful for the opportunities I’ve had (and still having)
+I am also very grateful for the opportunities I’ve had to screen this film at

-interested in arranging wider screenings to get in touch with producer Grace at (grace@arvet.se).
-Alternatively, you can email me directly to obtain
+If you're interested in arranging a wider screening please get in touch with producer Grace at (grace@arvet.se).
+Alternatively, you can email me directly to obtain a single-viewer link.

 Tempo Dokumentärfestival Artist Talk